 Rathlin Island Post Office (& Treasure Island Gift Shop)

 At Marie Curie we believe that every day of your life matters.
 When you are living with a terminal illness you feel that more than ever.
 We want people to make the most of the time they have together and we also want to ensure that everyone gets the care and support they need, wherever they live.
 All funds raised will help us continue to support patients and their families across northern Ireland.
 Thank you so much for supporting Marie Curie.

-During February 2016 Wendy Jack is organising a fundraising effort in support of ‘Friends of the cancer centre’ Northern Ireland.
+February 2016 fundraising effort in support of ‘Friends of the cancer centre’ Northern Ireland.

-So, in the spirit of having fun and simultaneously raising money for a very good cause – Wendy is organising a fundraising effort in February 2016 culminating in ‘The Wendy Jack Music & Variety Show’.
-EVENT DETAILS HERE.
+So, in the spirit of having fun and simultaneously raising money for a very good cause – Wendy’s fundraising effort in February 2016 culminated in ‘The Wendy Jack Music & Variety Show’.